In the age of COVID-19 more and more employers are starting to switch from traditional office employees to remote employees.

 There are certainly a lot of benefits to hiring remote employees but there are also a few challenges.

 Other companies are willing to hire remote employees regardless of these perceived disadvantages but there are some companies that will not be able to function because of this.

-Before hiring remotely, you should see if your company can tolerate a few challenges from remote employees.
+Before hiring remotely, you should see if your company can tolerate a few challenges from managing remote employees.

 1. Lack of team cohesiveness